 RN to BSN

-Mount Mercy University’s RN-to-BSN completion program is tailored to current registered nurses who seek the advancement opportunities available to those with a Bachelor of Science in Nursing (BSN) degree.
-The program is designed to include credit for your prior learning and takes into consideration your scheduling needs as a working adult.
+Home to Iowa’s Best Online Bachelor’s Programs per U.S. News & World Report, Mount Mercy University provides an online RN to BSN completion program that’s tailored to current registered nurses who seek the advancement opportunities available to those with a Bachelor of Science in Nursing (BSN) degree.

-You can view your classes any time during a given week, but weekly deadlines help you stay on track.
+You can view your classes any time during a given week, and weekly deadlines help you stay on track.

 You’ll complete your coursework entirely within Mount Mercy’s application-based online portal while enjoying opportunities to connect with your instructors and classmates through: